Item Optimisation overview

 Medication management reviews (MMR's)

-Eligibility is identifying patients that have been previously billed an item 900, 903, or equivalent DVA or non-VR item more than 12 months ago (irrespective of current medications) or are currently on 5+ medications.
+Eligibility is identifying patients who have been previously billed an item 900, 903, or equivalent DVA or non-VR item more than 12 months ago (irrespective of current medications) or are currently on 5+ medications.

 *Patient eligibility based on 5+ medications is only available for customers on Halo and requires clinical consent.